tobozo/M5Tube/README.md

 # M5Tube

-... is a video player for M5Stack ...
+M5Tube is a video player for M5Stack.

 ![image](https://user-images.githubusercontent.com/1893754/46413569-8be9be80-c721-11e8-8547-5c1d063c1d8c.png)

-... and a video conversion utility in a Docker image
+M5Tube is also a video conversion utility, it can be used locally or in a Docker image.

 ![image](https://user-images.githubusercontent.com/1893754/46411749-dddc1580-c71c-11e8-8f6a-5fa7a5527877.png)

-Prereqsuisites
+Prerequisites
 --------------
   - create "/mp3", "/vid" and "/json" folders on the MicroSD Card
   - either: